"

 Water morphes into a globular design when touched by high frequencies in a similar way in which a supernova is exploding lightyears away.
 Planets are dying and being born from the same compounds that we get to touch everyday.
 The science is that we discovered how to perceive what has always been there.
 The magic is that it is there to begin with.
 Science and magic feel synonymous in a lot of ways.
 Like when I slow down and pay attention I notice my relationship with myself reflects the nature of our home - the earth and cosmos.
 It embraces dualities and begs for truth.
 It's being born and dying at the same time.
 It's chaos and peace, destruction and reconstruction.
 The more I am a student of our cosmic universe, the more I stop fighting myself.
+When we break down the natural world, when two things come together to make what is unseen seen, it happens to be incredibly beautiful, poetic, and interconnected.

 "